tlswg/tls13-spec/draft-ietf-tls-tls13.md

   are marked as "Yes" for each of these additions.

 This document also uses the TLS ExtensionType Registry originally created in
 {{RFC4366}}.
 IANA has updated it to reference this document.
-The registry and its allocation policy is listed below:
+Changes to the registry follow:

- - IANA \[SHALL update/has updated] Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required [RFC8126].
+ - IANA \[SHALL update/has updated] this registration policy as follows:

+   Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required [RFC8126].
 Values with the first byte 255 (decimal) are reserved for Private Use [RFC8126].

 - IANA \[SHALL update/has updated] this registry to include the "key_share", "pre_shared_key", "psk_key_exchange_modes",